Lumavate-Team/documentation/COMPONENTS.rst

      'template': '<component-tag property1='{{componentData.property1}}'></component-tag>'

- The teamplate defines the HTML that is output upon the component-sets use.
+ The template defines the HTML that is output upon the component-sets use.
 The properties exposed can be substituted within the template using the templating syntax.
 For instance, the template defined above will set the ``property1`` attribute to the value set within the platform.

  .. code-block:: javascript